 Friday morning, Bill and I had appointments to see our dentist.
 We got up and enjoyed Waldhotel’s buffet breakfast.
 It costs extra, but I booked it with the room.
 At about 10:00am, we headed for the U-bahn (Waldau stop) and made our way to Stuttgart Mitte.
 (ETA: My German friend says that Stuttgart has no “U-bahn” as in “underground”.
 The U stands for unabhängig– “independent”.
 Stuttgart’s trains are all technically “Stadtbahns”.)
 I had a big bag of wine corks to be delivered.
 It so happened that the lady who was taking them for her crafting projects had an appointment in Stuttgart, too.

 I really like Dr. Blair.
 We started seeing him in January 2015, after I read many good reviews of his work in local Facebook groups and on Toytown Germany.
 When we first started using his services, I had an upper baby tooth that had abscessed, and needed to be pulled and replaced with an implant.
 I was very nervous about the whole experience, but he did a tremendous job.
 I’ve had my implant for three years and it feels and behaves just like a natural tooth.
 I still have another baby tooth that will probably need an implant.
 If we’re still in Germany when the work needs to be done, I’ll probably have him do it.
-If you’re interested in the whole implant saga, you can read about it starting here.
+If you’re interested in the whole implant saga, you can read about it in this blog.
 I got the tooth pulled in September 2015 and the implant was finished in June 2016.

 Dr. Blair was having a hard time on Friday.
 He was working on a little girl who was wearing braces that had been applied with extremely strong cement.
 The poor girl was crying as he was trying to remove one of the appliances.
 How do I know this?
 Well, I could hear it… but he also told me about it.
 It’s always interesting to me how the concept of patient privacy differs in Germany than it does in the United States.
 Germany is very big on privacy in general, but I guess, not when it comes to healthcare.